 Goral actually reached out to me about Will It Shoe? after seeing a few of my YouTube videos!
 They’d come up with the concept of trying to make shoes out of scraps and waste materials, and were looking for someone to ‘host’ the show as such!
 I get to have a look at the raw materials and talk a bit about it, then after that I get to blindly open a box a couple of weeks later to see if it has shoed!
 So far its run the gamut of surprisingly marketable shoes made out of old T-shirts, to terrifying and unspeakable things crafted from Peppa Pig…

 You kindly tested a pair for us and have also been behind the scenes while the Goral x Billy sneakers were in production, what have customers got to look forward to?

 Honestly I’m so excited for these.
 There is something so unique about the goat leather, and the softness and suppleness lends its self to a comfortable sneaker so well.
 Paired up with the quality and workmanship that comes out of the Goral workshop and you have, to me, one of the most exciting things to happen in the world of trainers in a long time!

 Exceptional Leather Sneakers - Made in Sheffield

-Our limited edition goat leather sneakers were available in October 2021.
-They may be back in 2022 so sign-up to our newsletter list below and follow us on Instagram to be the first to find out.
+Our limited edition goat leather sneakers were first available to pre-order between 14th - 24th October 2021.
+They are occasionally available for re-order so sign-up for email notifications on the product page to be the first to find out.

 Billy Tannery is a new kind of leather company.
-Find out why.
+Find out more about our leather tannery.